 The Internal Harness is made up of four cables terminated to one connector.
 The connector is plugged into the back of the Indicator.
-One of the cables is marked "LOAD CELL" and is fitted with a bulkhead fitting.
-This cable is connected to the load cell cable.
+One of the cables is marked "LOAD CELL."
+This cable is connected to the load cell.
 Another cable is marked "POWER" and is connected to the aircraft electrical power.
 Another cable is marked "LIGHT", refer to the Indicator Internal Back Light section for installation instructions.
 The last cable is marked "DATA" and can be connected to the optional Data Recorder or Analog Slave Meter.
-These items are not included under this STC.
+These optional items are not included under this STC.